Aquaculture of coral: Return to the reef

-When the corals are big enough to be transplanted into the reef, the transplantation stage involves securing to the corals by plastic pegs or masonry anchors or with epoxy.
+When the corals are big enough to be transplanted into the reef, the transplantation stage involves securing the corals to plastic pegs or masonry anchors, or directly to the reef base with epoxy.

 For commercial or exhibition supply

 For commercial markets, the process is the same except that the ocean cultivation is extended until the colonies reach marketable size (about fist-sized) and the final step is replaced by extraction and packaging for sale.